 Water is a prime natural resource, a basic human need and a precious asset of the State.
-Planning, development, operation and maintenance of all water resources to support the growth of the state economy and the well being of the population, in response to the growing need for drinking water, agricultural products, industrial production and electricity, a general improvement of living conditions and employment is of utmost importance.
-Planning and development of water resources need to be governed by the state's perspectives.
-The requirement of utilising all available water resources, surface and ground, in a judicious and equitable, as well as sound economic manner needs a well defined State Water Policy.
+Integrated planning, development, operation and maintenance of all water resources to support the growth of the State economy and the well being of the population, in response to the growing need for drinking water, agricultural products, industrial production and electricity, a general improvement of living conditions and employment is of utmost importance.
+Planning and development of water resources need to be governed by the State's perspectives.
+The requirement of utilising all available water resources, surface and ground, in a judicious and equitable, as well as sound economic manner needs a well-defined State Water Policy.

-The State of Rajasthan is the second largest state in the country covering an area of 34.271 Million ha which is more than 10% of the total geographical area of the country.
-About 5% of the total population of the country resides in the state and it has more than 15.7 million ha of land suitable for agriculture.
-The State of Rajasthan is one of the driest states of the country and the total surface water resources in the state are only about 1% of the total surface water resources of the country.
-The rivers of the state are rainfed and identified by 14 major basins divided into 59 sub-basins.
-The surface water resources in the state are mainly confined to south and south-eastern parts of the State.
-There is a large area in western part of the state are not only scarce but have highly uneven distribution both in time and space.
+The State of Rajasthan is the largest state in the country covering an area of 3.42 lac square kilometers, which is more than 10% of the total geographical area of the country.
+About 5% of the total population of the country resides in the State and it has more than 15.7 million hectares of land suitable for agriculture.
+The State of Rajasthan is one of the driest states of the country and the total surface water resources in the State are only about 1% of the total surface water resources of the country.
+The surface water resources in the state are mainly confined to south and southeastern part of the State.
+The rivers of the state are rainfed and identified by 14 river basins.
+There is a large area in north-western part of the State, having no defined drainage basin of its own and is designated as 'outside basin'.
+It is dependent on the Rabi-Beas-Sutlej waters.
+The rainfall in the state is not only scarce but has highly uneven distribution both in time and space.

 The ground water also plays an important role especially in agriculture and drinking water supply.
-The situation of ground water exploitation is also not satisfactory as in areas where surface irrigation is provided there is a tendency of not using ground water for agriculture which creates problem of water table rise and even water logging.
-On the contrary, in large areas of the State, ground water is being over exploited and the water table in some areas is going down even at the rate of 3 metre per year.
+The situation of ground water exploitation is also not satisfactory as in areas where surface irrigation is provided there is a tendency of not using ground water for agriculture, which creates problem of water table rise and even water logging.
+On the contrary, in large areas of the State, ground water is being over exploited and the water table in some areas is going down every year at an alarming rate.